chrisgrieser/nvim-rip-substitute/README.md

 - [ripgrep](https://github.com/BurntSushi/ripgrep) with `pcre2` support
 	+ homebrew: `brew install ripgrep` (already includes `pcre2` by default)
 	+ cargo: `cargo install ripgrep --features "pcre2"`
-	+ You can also use this plugin without `pcre2` support by setting `regexOptions.pcre2 = false` in the [plugin config](#configuration).
+	+ You can also use this plugin without `pcre2` by setting `regexOptions.pcre2 = false` in the [plugin config](#configuration).
 - `nvim` >= 0.10
 - `:TSInstall regex` (only needed for syntax highlighting)